Homestake Mine (South Dakota)

 The Homestake Mine was a deep underground gold mine (8,000 feet or 2,438 m) located in Lead, South Dakota.
-Until it closed in 2002 it was the largest and deepest gold mine in North America.
+Until it closed in 2002, it was the largest and deepest gold mine in the Western Hemisphere.
 The mine produced more than 40,000,000 ozt of gold during its lifetime.
 This is about 2500 ft3 or a volume of gold roughly equal to 18,677 US gallons.
+The mine has since reopened and has been owned and operated by Dakota Gold Corp since 2022.

 The Homestake Mine is famous in scientific circles because of the work of a deep underground laboratory that was established there in the mid-1960s.
 This was the site where the solar neutrino problem was first discovered, in what is known as the Homestake Experiment.
 Raymond Davis Jr. conducted this experiment in the mid-1960s, which was the first to observe solar neutrinos.

 On July 10, 2007, the mine was selected by the National Science Foundation as the location for the Deep Underground Science and Engineering Laboratory (DUSEL).
 It won over several candidates, including the Henderson Mine near Empire, Colorado.

 History

+Sioux people living near the Homestake deposit knew about gold in the area but did not find it useful.
+Missionary Pierre-Jean De Smet warned Native people not to tell settlers about the gold, because, "white men would kill every Indian on the plains if they found out about the gold."